PearsonEducation/StatsAgg/readme.md

 <br>

 ## What isn't StatsAgg?
 StatsAgg aims only to fill a gap in open-source monitoring tool stack.
-The biggest void that it is filling is answering the question of "how can we alert off of all these metrics that we’re collecting".
+The biggest void that it is filling is answering the question of "how can we alert off of all these metrics that we're collecting".

 StatsAgg is not, and likely never will be, a solution for:

 * Metrics dashboarding.
 There are many great tools on the market that accomplish this.
 For example, Grafana.
 * Metric storage.
-OpenTSDB, Graphite, InfluxDB, etc all are specifically made for metric storage, whereas StatsAgg is mainly meant to function as a metric ‘pass through’.
+OpenTSDB, Graphite, InfluxDB, etc all are specifically made for metric storage, whereas StatsAgg is mainly meant to function as a metric 'pass-through'.

 <br>